 - i.
-Bed and breakfast establishments are permitted within the Agricultural Designation in a single detached dwelling subject to an implementing Zoning Bylaw.
-Prior to the approval of a bed and breakfast establishment, the City shall be satisfied that: - i.
-The use is clearly secondary to the primary residential use in terms of floor space utilization; - ii.
+Bed and breakfast establishments are permitted within the Agricultural Designation as on on-farm diversified use in a single detached dwelling subject to an implementing Zoning By-law.
+Prior to the approval of a bed and breakfast establishment, the City shall be satisfied that: - The use is clearly secondary to the primary residential use in terms of floor space utilization; - ii.
 The bed and breakfast establishment is the principal residence of the owner and operator; - iii.
 The character of the dwelling as a private residence is preserved; - iv.
 Adequate parking facilities are available on the lot for the proposed use; - v.
 The use will not cause a traffic hazard; - vi.
-The use can be serviced with an appropriate water supply and an appropriate means of sewage disposal; and, vii.
+The use can be serviced with an appropriate water supply and an appropriate means of sewage disposal; and, - vii.
 The signage advertising the use is to be designed and located in accordance with the City's Sign By-law.